NLO QCD corrections to exclusive electroproduction of quarkonium: Summary and conclusions

-Last, as an one step further investigation, we also calculated the concerned processes by using the GPD model proposed by Freund, McDermott, and Strikeman (FMS) \cite{gpdmodel} and the Double Distribution Model \cite{dd1,dd2,dd3}.
-The former yields a similar numerical result as Forward Model does at large-$Q^2$ region within $10\%$ of discrepancy, while the latter will produce a very large result stemming from the enhanced quark contribution, which needs to be tamed somehow.
-Note, the FMS model agrees with the forward model (\ref{ansatz}) in the DGLAP region, while in the ERBL region it is simply an ansatz based on the polynomiality for the lowest Mellin moments.
+Last, as an one step further investigation, we also calculated the concerned processes by using the GPD model proposed by Freund, McDermott, and Strikeman (FMS) \cite{gpdmodel}, the Shuvaev transform \cite{shuvaev1,shuvaev2} approach and the Double Distribution (DD) model \cite{dd1,dd2,dd3}, and found:

+1) The FMS model agrees with the Forward model (\ref{ansatz}) in the DGLAP region, while in the ERBL region it is simply an ansatz based on the polynomiality of the lowest Mellin moments.
 In this model, the real part of the amplitude can be directly calculated without employing the dispersion relation.
+For large-$Q^2$ $J/\psi$ electroproduction and $\Upsilon$ electroproduction, the FMS model may yield a similar numerical result as the Forward Model does with about $10\%$ of discrepancy.

+2) The Shuvaev transform can correlate the GPD to an auxiliary function, the usual parton distribution function in our evaluation.
+By performing the transform, the skewed effect from evolution (at least LO evolution\footnote{Hopefully also the higher order evolution in the conformal scheme ($\overline{\rm CS}$).}) would be incorporated as well.
+The Shuvaev transform can also be viewed approximately as the LO GPD evolution of the $\eta$-dependent initial distribution.
+However, with the progress of evolution, the discrepancy between the $\eta$-dependent initial distribution and the initial distribution in Forward model shrinks, while the discrepancy may be enlarged by different evolution equations.
+Numerically, except for the $x\to 1$ region where the parton distributions tend to be diminished, the discrepancy between GPD from Shuvaev-transform approach and what from the Forward model is less than $15\%$ at moderate scale ($\mu>2$ GeV), and the difference in amplitude is about $8\%$ and $30\%$ at LO and NLO respectively.

+3) The DD model is also a widely used GPD model.
+It provides an natural way to implement the polynomiality, nevertheless is unstable in evolution.
+It may yield a huge result stemming from the enhanced quark contribution, which should be tamed somehow.

 {\bf Acknowledgements}

 This work was supported in part by the Ministry of Science and Technology of the Peoples' Republic of China(2015CB856703); by the Strategic Priority Research Program of the Chinese Academy of Sciences, Grant No.XDB23030100; and by the National Natural Science Foundation of China(NSFC) under the Grants 11375200 and 11635009.